Breaking Free from the Bottle: Why Painkillers Are Not the Answer

 Ancient Wisdom, Modern Tech

+I was so intrigued by this device that I did my own research.
 I found that while the mechanism seems simple, the technology is based on a blend of ancient wisdom (like acupuncture) and modern science.
 It is called Photobiomodulation—literally, using light to make changes in the body.

 In my next post, I will dive deep into how this “light therapy” works.
 But for today, I invite you to ask yourself: Is the pill I am taking solving the problem, or just masking it?